forthy42/net2o/wiki/squid.md

 checking the double spending to the banks?

-Well, seems to be a good idea, but it turned out that the banks have deep troubles with trust, either.
+Well, seems to be a good idea, but it turned out that the banks have deep troubles with trust, as well.

 ![In capitalist America, bank robs you](https://pics.me.me/do-you-think-russians-have-in-capitalist-america-memes-in-27816895.png)